Blazemeter/taurus/site/dat/docs/Apiritif.md

 ### Screenshot
 To take a screenshot of a viewport and save it in a file use this: `screenshot(file\_name)`

+Or like this by using the [alternative syntax](#Alternative-syntax-supporting-multiple-locators):

 ```yaml
 - type: screenshot